Lumaverseaigroup/Lumaverse-manifesto/README.md

 If we succeed, every human will have a voice, a lifeline, and a legacy.

 **Together — let’s light the LUMAVERSE.**

+---

+📅 **Original Concept Date:** March 2024
+✍️ Conceived by: Alan Koval
+🔒 This idea, structure, and philosophy were first developed as part of the Lumaverse AI Group ecosystem.